RichardO512/RichardOmbrog/README.md

 - 👋 Hi, I’m Richard Ombrog
 - 👀 I’m interested in ...
-Game Development, Software Development And, Web Development
+Game Development And, Web Development
 - 🌱 I’m currently learning ...
 Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...